dotnet/fsharp/docs/debug-emit.md

 * Some debug points associated with these `try/with` are suppressed in [`remarkExpr`](https://github.com/dotnet/fsharp/blob/db2c9da8d1e76d11217d6da53a64253fd0df0246/src/fsharp/TypedTreeOps.fs#L5862-L5880)
 * The debug points for the `with` and `finally` are not currently recovered.

-### Debug Points for other computation expressions
+### Internals: debug points for other computation expressions

-Other computation expressions such as `async { .. }` have significant problems with their debug points, for multiple reasons:
+As mentioned above, other computation expressions such as `async { .. }` have significant problems with their debug points.

-* The debug points are largely lost during de-sugaring
-* The computations are often "cold-start" anyway, leading to a two-phase debug problem

-Debug points can often be placed for user code, e.g. sequential imperative statements or `let` bindings.
-However debug points for control constructs are often lossy or buggy.

 > NOTE: A systematic solution for quality debugging of computation expressions and resumable code is still elusive.
 It really needs the de-sugaring to explicitly or implicitly pass down the debug points through the process of inlining code.
 For example consider the de-sugaring: